raspberrypi/noobs/README.md

 ### Setup

 To set up a blank SD card with NOOBS:
-- Format an SD card as FAT32 (see instructions on how to do this below).
-A full install of Raspbian will require a card that is 8GB or greater in size.
-Other operating systems may fit on a 4GB card.
+- Format an SD card that is 8GB or greater in size as FAT32 (see instructions on how to do this below)
 - Download and extract the files from the NOOBS zip file.
 (Windows built-in zip features may have trouble with this file.
 If so, use another program such as 7zip.)
 - Copy the extracted files onto the SD card that you just formatted so that this file is at the root directory of the SD card.
 <b> Please note that in some cases it may extract the files into a folder, if this is the case then please copy across the files from inside the folder rather than the folder itself.</b>